Fishing in the SIO

 DEVELOPMENT OF HIGH-SEAS DEEPWATER FISHING IN THE SIO – A Brief History

 Deepsea fishing in the Southern Indian Ocean has a relatively recent history relative to other areas of the world for two main reasons.
 First, it is distant to the traditional fishing grounds and main markets for higher valued fishes – Europe, North American and the Far East.
-Second, its fish resources are not abundant – there is little upwelling or extensive continental shelves, rather mid-oceanic ridges and seamounts.
-Further, the deepness in which fishing must occur required the development of the technical capacity to exploit the deeper oceans, in depths from 600 – 1200 m.
+Second, its fish resources are not abundant – there is little upwelling or extensive continental shelves, rather only mid-oceanic ridges and seamounts and resource-scarce deep ocean basins.
+Further, the deepness in which fishing must occur required the development of the technical capacity to exploit the deeper oceans, in depths from 600 – 1200 m, a recent occurence.

 The first major impetus to harvest deepwater fishery resources of the Southern Indian Ocean was by the Soviet Union and started in the 1970s.
 They used a variety of gears: Trawls; vertical mechanized lines; bottom longlines and traps.
 After the breakup of the Soviet Union in 1991 some fishing was continued by Ukrainian vessels.